My Wrong Opinions About the Bible

-Recently, I’ve read some discussions among many believers on a forum about the topics “Is all ofin the ?” and “Is everything in the Bible all God’s word?”
+Recently, I’ve read some discussions among many believers on a forum about the topics “Is all of God’s word in the Bible?” and “Is everything in the Bible all God’s word?”
 After reading them, I felt that I’ve indeed gained a lot.
 Many questions I have never thought about before have become much clearer through these discussions.
 I felt that this kind of discussion is of great benefit to the growth of our life and I have not experienced the enjoyment within my spirit like this for a very long time.

 December 3, 2017 Sunday

 Today is the Lord’s Day.
-The pastor preached: “‘Search the scriptures; for in them you think you have: and they are they which testify of me’ (John 5:39).
-The said with His own mouth that the Bible is His .
+The pastor preached: “‘Search the scriptures; for in them you think you have eternal life: and they are they which testify of me’ (John 5:39).
+Thesaid with His own mouth that the Bible is His testimony.
 So our belief in the Lord must be based on the Bible.
 The Bible is the only path for us to know the Lord.”

 Pondering over his words, I felt as if there was a problem within them, but I couldn’t figure out what it was.
 After I got home, I read the scriptures over and over.
 Then I found the full version of the verses was like this, “Search the scriptures; for in them you think you have eternal life: and they are they which testify of me.
 And you will not come to me, that you might have life” (John 5:39-40).
 From the surface-level understanding of these words, I thought the meaning of these scriptures was: We think there is eternal life in the Bible and the Bible is God’s testimony, but the fact is that only God can bestow life upon us, not the Bible.
 We study the Bible so as to gain life, but ignore that we should come to the Lord to gain it.
 I thought about what the Lord Jesus said: “I am the way, the truth, and the life: no man comes to the Father, but by me” (John 14:6).
 The Lord never bore witness to the Bible as such.
 But now we treat the Bible in this way.
 Are we too worshipful of it?
 Must our believing in God be based on the Bible?
 I’m confused.